(Versión en español “Radicación Planillas Corporativas para el año 2018”)

 - Foreign Corporation not engaged in any industry or business in Puerto Rico with income related to a business or industry in Puerto Rico (Annex U).

-- Corporation in the process of closing previous to the ending of its tax year.
+- Corporation in the process of closing previous to the end of its tax year.

-- Corporation that files its Corporate Tax Return for a period of less than 12 months.
+- Corporation that files its Corporate Tax Return for a period of fewer than 12 months.

 - Corporation with a 52-53 week tax year.

-- Corporate Tax Returns that include Q an Q1 attachments: For Attachment Q-(Investment Funds-Credits for Investment, Losses and Dragged amounts) or Attachment Q1-(Investment Funds-Adjusted based determination, capital gains ordinary income and special contribution).
+- Corporate Tax Returns that include Q and Q1 attachments: For Attachment Q-(Investment Funds-Credits for Investment, Losses and Dragged amounts) or Attachment Q1-(Investment Funds-Adjusted based determination, capital gains ordinary income and special contribution).

 - Code number 222

 - Code number 223